 5. Check what’s in stores

-It’s a good idea to include a short review of applications available in Apple’s App Store and Google Play.
-If you like how a particular feature works in an app, make sure to include it in your requirements.
+It’s a good idea to include a short description of applications available in Apple’s App Store and Google Play that could be viewed as your competitors.
+If you like how a particular feature works in another app, make sure to include it in your requirements.

 6. Prioritize features

-If you’re planning to build an MVP, prioritizing features will be a huge help to developers.
-Indicate which features are more important than others, so developers know what to focus on first.
-You can do that by marking them as Must, Should, Could, and Won’t (this method is called MoSCoW).
+If you’re planning to build an MVP, prioritizing features will be a huge help both at the designing phase as well as during development.
+Indicate which functionalities are more important than others by marking them as: Must haves, Should haves, Could haves, and Won’t haves (this method is called MoSCoW).

 7. Define technical requirements